simonswain/straw/README.md

 Redis is used for message passing but Nodes are shielded from implementation.
-All you need to write is the processing code, extend a handler for receiving messages and call a method to send.
+All you need to write is the processing code, extend a handler for receiving messages and call a method to output a message.

 There is nothing preventing a node receiving or sending outside the Topology, e.g. write to a database, fetch or listen for network data.